rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The difference *(rx - cx)* of both these measures renders now per decision action *x* a potential ranking fitness score, similar to *Copeland* or *NetFlows* ranking scores [21]_.

-In our example here we obtain this way the Bachet ranking 'a4' (26) > 'a3' (4) > 'a2' (1) > 'a1' (-11) (see Line 30 above).
-A ranking result, which corresponds to the corresponding optimal Kemeny ranking and is as such maximally correlated with the given outranking digraph (tau = 0.795, see Lines 4 and 8 below).
+In our example here we actually obtain the Bachet ranking 'a4' (26) > 'a3' (4) > 'a2' (1) > 'a1' (-11) (see Line 30 above).
+A ranking result, which is the corresponding optimal Kemeny ranking maximally correlated with the given outranking digraph (tau = 0.795, see Lines 4 and 8 below).

 .. code-block:: pycon
    :linenos: